Numbers for Mac: Export a Numbers spreadsheet to Excel or another file format

 To choose where to save the spreadsheet, click the Where pop-up menu, choose a location, then click Export.

-To see more locations, click the arrow button next to Save As.
+To see more locations, click the arrow next to the Where pop-up menu (in macOS High Sierra 10.13, click the arrow next to the Save As text field).